30519 - EUROPEAN AND INTERNATIONAL INFORMATION LAW AND DATA ECONOMY

 - Group assignments

-- Theory lectures: Lectures are guided by the instructor.
-Students are asked to actively participate in class and to read in advance the material provided.
+1. Face-to-face lectures: Theory lectures are guided by the instructors.
+Students are asked to actively participate (both in-person and online) and to read in advance the material provided.

-- Case study presentations: groups of students (5/7) will present a case study, following the instructions of the lecturers.
+3. Group assignments: Groups of students (5) will present a case study, following the instructions of the lecturers.

 |Continuous assessment||Partial exams||General exam|